macthestack/jwkrs/README.md

 ## Thanks to:

-This repo is based on https://github.com/maylukas/rust_jwk_example.
+This repo is inspired by Lukas May's great blog post https://medium.com/@maylukas/firebase-token-authentication-in-rust-a1885f0982df